 Christmas Tree Collection

-From Boxing Day until the middle of January, Public Works staff will monitor the boulevards for discarded trees.
+From December 27, 2018 until the middle of January, Public Works staff will monitor the boulevards for discarded trees.
 All tinsel, decorations, and plastic bags must be removed from the tree prior to collection.
 Place trees lying flat on the ground (not planted in the snowbank) near the curb ensuring sidewalks are not blocked.